majalinet/cssvars/README.md

 # CSS Vars Framework & UI Kit

 ## About
-This project has one main purpose to use as fewer resources as possible Most templates are built using CSS frameworkd, Jquery, JS, Font awesome, and many other resources and that affects the page load speed.
+CSS Vars framework has one two main purpose to use as fewer resources as possible with instant integration without any installation needs.
+Most templates are built using CSS framework, Jquery, JS, Font awesome, and many other resources and that affects the page load speed.
 Please, visit https://cssvars.com

 ## Specifications
+#### CSS Variables Based
+Simple to implement and modify.
+Set your styles simply by adjusting variables and using ready-made classes.

+#### Instant Integration
+Just link one CSS file.
+No npm install, webpack configuration, build scripts, nor package.json setup.

 #### Pure HTML CSS
-Everything you need without JS.
-It's built for SEO purposes so it's the lightest and most powerful
+All web site elements without JS.
+It's built for better performance purposes, all common UI elements

 #### Fast Loading
 A small CSS file makes wonders.
-Just 9kb (minified + gzipped), other frameworks require 100's
+Just 10kb (minified + gzipped), including the UI kit code

-#### Extendable with Variables
-Easy to set your colors and fonts.
-Set your brand colors & fonts, sizes, style with variables and ready classes
+#### Scoped CSS
+Can be used with other frameworks.
+It can be used, as a framework and a library.
+Works with other frameworks

+#### Icons Included
+Advanced styles for SVG icons.
+Add and style SVG icons without icon libraries, still can use libraries.

 #### Responsive & Mobile first
 Much more than just a grid.
 Responsive images, videos, galleries, tables, menus, maps, frames, embeds

 #### 100's of Free UI Elements
 All needed elements are ready.
 Typography, buttons, cards, icons, tabs, carousel, masonry, Flex gallery ...

-#### Scoped CSS
-CSSvars styles could be applied to a single element without breaking your existing code

 #### Themes
 14 themes, to change theme change the variables in the CSS file, you can choose one of the pre-built themes, or change the varables to match your needs